 - Four learning gardens.

-- The Cohen Center for the Creative Arts, a 23,000-square-foot space, which includes digital studios for photography and videography; art studios for ceramics, sculpture, painting, and drawing; the RCDS Makerspace, and an experimental, state-of-the-art black box theater with seating for 160.
+- The Cohen Center for the Creative Arts, a 23,000-square-foot space, which includes digital studios for photography and videography; art studios for ceramics, sculpture, painting, and drawing; the RCDS Makerspace, and an experimental, state-of-the-art black box theater with seating for over 160.

 - The Scott A. Nelson Athletics Center, a 40,000-square-foot facility, featuring two basketball courts, squash courts, fitness center, and athletic training facilities.